Hillcrest Complex: Davenport Garage

 Davenport Garage is a two storey building located at the north edge of the Hillcrest Complex with road access directly from Davenport Road to its second floor.
 When opened in 1925, it was the main garage for all gasoline-powered TTC vehicles.
 Later it also served Gray Coach vehicles.
 On the lower level, there was a repair shop with 10 repair pits and an area for storing parts and materials for bus maintenance.
 On the upper level, the garage had 4 inspection pits and a wash rack.
-The garage closed in 1993.
+The garage/repair areas were mothballed from active use as a ‘Bus Division’ in 1993, however the office remains in use for clerical needs.
+The garage area has been used for storage and parking of non-revenue vehicles with the lower repair areas used to pull parts from retired buses and to store ‘lesser needed’ vehicle parts.
+With the reallocation of bus routes and equipment, it is known that this division will reactivate in the near future to allow for operations of routes in the immediate vicinity, and the rapid deployments of shuttle buses/spares.